jambolo/advent_of_code_2023/README.md

 ### Day 20

 It seemed fairly straightforward, but Rust's strict mutability and reference lifetime rules made it difficult.
 I get that Rust forces you to consider potential aliasing and reference problems in order to allow the compiler to make ideal optimization decisions, but for something quick and dirty, I don't mind the compiler assuming worst case.

+### Day 21

+It's a simple depth-first search, however 2<sup>128</sup> nodes may be a problem.
+I notice that any cell reached on an even number of steps can also be reached on any greater even number of steps.
+So, because the number of steps in the puzzle is even, I think an effective optimization is to do a breadth-first search and mark every cell reached on an even number of steps as a terminal cell and to prune any branch that reaches a terminal cell on an even number steps.